alex-udodik/Approachable-Geek-Coding-Project/README.md

 ### **Installation**
 You will need a MacOS computer running Xcode.
-I used an M1 MacBook Air This project was built entirely in the latest version of **Xcode Version 14.1 (14B47b)**
+I used an M1 MacBook Air.
+This project was built entirely in the latest version of **Xcode Version 14.1 (14B47b)**